forlond/phpunit-testing-tools/docs/symfony_form.md

 Use the method `errors` to perform expectations about the form errors.

+> [!NOTE]
-Note: Child errors are not included.
+> Child errors are not included.
 Use the `child` method to make errors expectations about child errors.

 The callable will be called with a `TestFormErrors` instance.
 Read more about `TestFormErrors`.